 Under Maryland law, anyone under the age of 18 is a minor.
 Anyone 18 years of age or older is an adult.
-There are exceptions under certain state laws to this general definition of who is a minor but none of these apply to the landlord-tenant relationship.
+There are exceptions under certain State laws to this general definition of who is a minor, but none of these apply to the landlord-tenant relationship.
 For a rental lease, a minor is anyone under the age of eighteen (18).
-Read the law: MD Rules of Interpretation § 24
+Read the law: MD Code, General Provisions

 Can a minor sign a lease?

-However, there is an exception.
-If a minor receives any of the "basic necessities of life" under a contract, s/he is bound to pay for them at a reasonable price.
+There is, however, an exception.
+If a minor receives any of the “basic necessities of life” under a contract, s/he is obligated to pay for them at a reasonable price.
 Lodging is considered a basic necessity (Corpus Juris Secundum, Infants, § 240).

 How can a landlord protect him/herself if a minor wants to rent an apartment?

-If a landlord is reluctant to rent to a minor, s/he can protect himself by asking the minor to find an adult to co-sign the lease.
-If any problems occur, the landlord can pursue the adult for the unpaid rent or other problems.
+If a landlord is worried about renting to a minor, the landlord can ask the minor to find an adult to co-sign the lease.
+If any problems occur, the landlord can look to the adult for the unpaid rent or other problems.